Stephanie-Ash/the-pizza-oven/README.md

 ## Testing

-The poject has been thoroughly tested through both manual and automated testing.
+The project has been thoroughly tested through both manual and automated testing.
 Details of the testing can be found [here](TESTING.md).